O365/python-o365/README.md

 When using certain methods you will have the option to specify not only a limit option (the number of items to be returned) but a batch option.
 This option will indicate the method to request data to the api in batches until the limit is reached or the data consumed.
+This is usefull when you want to optimize memory or network latency.

 For example: